 No security proffered by future time.

-All that is on offer is the prospect of work;
+All on offer is the prospect of work.

 As we till the ground with backbreaking labor